CodeChain-io/foundry/spec/Script.md

-Codechain saves the unlock condition for each asset, and anyone who can pass this condition is authorized to use the asset.
+Codechain saves the unlock condition, and anyone who can pass this condition is authorized.
 The unlock condition is represented in a byte array, and decoded as a list of instructions before execution.
 Script language is intentionally designed to not be Turing-complete, and all scripts are ensured to be finished in finite time.

 # Notation

-Assets don’t hold a full script describing its unlock condition, but only a hash of it.
+Addresses don’t hold a full script describing its unlock condition, but only a hash of it.
 We refer to this script as the **lock script**, and the hash as the **script hash**.
 Before lock script is executed, some predefined values are inserted to stack.
 These values are called **parameters**, and saved along with script hash.
-To consume an asset, user must provide **unlock script**, a script which will be executed together with lock script.
+To consume an address, user must provide **unlock script**, a script which will be executed together with lock script.

 Script is encoded as a byte string, and each byte of this string is referred to as a script byte.
 Instructions are execution units of CCVM, and can be composed of multiple script bytes.
 The frontmost byte of instruction is the identifier of instruction, and is called opcode.